 I stopped the e-rick, gave him a look of pure disgust and walked off.
 I didn’t utter a word.
 What could I have said?
 Would words have made a difference?
 Moreover, I just wanted to get out of his presence.
 I came back to my room and after I finished narrating the incident to a friend, he asked me a question that led me to write this: “But he didn’t do anything, na?”

 What constitutes as doing something in our society?
 Rape has become a ‘normal’ everyday headline that we refuse to see the small signs that mildly flash themselves clearly exposing the mentality of people like him.
 Our benchmark for intolerable behavior has been set so high that we brush off ‘small’ incidents like these.
 After all, nothing really happened right?
 It was a few words and he didn’t touch me.
 So, why make a big deal out of nothing?

 And I am not in this alone.
-This is one of the million stories that happen everyday in India.
+This is one of the million stories that happen every day in India.
 In 2014, over three lakh women were kidnapped, raped, molested — and in some extreme cases, killed — across the country.
-That’s almost a 27 percent increase since 2012.
-It was reported in a recent article that 848 Indian women go through this everyday.
+That’s almost a 27% increase since 2012.
 Take a pause and let that number sink in.
 And those digits don’t include incidents like mine.

 Those figures should make you feel guilty.
 It doesn’t matter what gender you identify with.
-Each one of us have either known someone who has experienced these scenarios or been in one ourselves.
+Each one of us has either known someone who has experienced these scenarios or been in one ourselves.

 We are all guilty – of letting it go, of not finding it or making it a big deal, of not being affected by it and of not saying it’s not okay.

-I am guilty for silently letting this continue.
+I am guilty of silently letting this continue.